Sufficient Liquidity Sample Clauses

 Sufficient Liquidity.
 If the Company does not have sufficient liquid assets to timely pay the entire amount of the Management Fee due on any Management Fee Payment Date, the Company shall liquidate assets or Incur Indebtedness in order to pay such Management Fee in full on such Management Fee Payment Date.

 Sufficient Liquidity.
-Agent shall have received and be satisfied in its sole discretion with evidence that each of Borrower and Operator have sufficient liquidity and working capital to carry out their business post-closing.
+Agent has received and be satisfied with in its sole discretion with evidence that Borrower, Property Owners and Operating Companies have sufficient liquidity and working capital to carry out their business post-Closing.

 Sufficient Liquidity.
 Subject to Section 13.1(d), if the Company does not have sufficient liquid assets to timely pay the entire amount of the Put Price or Maturity Amount, as the case may be, due on the Put Right Closing Date or the Maturity Date, as the case may be, the Company shall liquidate assets or Incur Debt in order to pay such Put Price or Maturity Amount, as the case may be, in full on such Put Right Closing Date or the Maturity Date, as the case may be.